Continued Enrollment Requirements – Policy 91

 - Complete at least 12 credits of required courses on the ME checksheet during any 1 year period, excluding technical electives and CLE electives, AND

 Conditions to have Policy 91 probation lifted: Students must meet the 2.000 overall, in-major, AND extended in-major GPA requirements.
-They must also complete key courses in such a way that there are no more incomplete key courses which violate the attempted credit deadlines listed above.
+They must also complete the milestone courses in such a way that there are no more incomplete milestone courses which violate the attempted credit deadlines listed above.

 Implications of Policy 91 suspension: Policy 91 suspension is a permanent suspension from the department.
 Students wishing to switch to a different engineering department or college at VT must meet the entrance requirements for the new major.
 With the new enrollment management plan which takes effect January 2013, changing majors into another engineering department may be more difficult, as ALL degree granting engineering departments will have a variable entrance requirement somewhere between a 2.0 and 3.0 overall GPA.